Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Introduction

 To mitigate the computational challenges, low-rank methods have been developed to approximate solutions of both steady-state and time-dependent RTE via matrix or tensor factorizations.
 Existing approaches for time-dependent RTE mainly follow two paradigms: dynamical low-rank (DLR) methods \cite{koch2007dynamical}, which evolve the solution directly on a low-rank manifold by projecting the underlying dynamical system onto the tangent space; and step-and-truncation (SAT) strategies \cite{dektor2021rank,guo2022low}, which first evolve the solution in an enlarged space and then project it back onto a low-rank manifold via truncation or rounding.
-Instances of low-rank method for time dependent RTE include DLR methods for the first- or second-order formulations of RTE \cite{peng2020low,peng2023sweep,haut2026efficient}, DLR and SAT method based on micro-macro decompositions \cite{einkemmer2021asymptotic,einkemmer2024asymptotic,frank2025asymptotic,sands2024high}, high-order low-order (HOLO) DLR method \cite{peng2021high}, and rank-adaptive predictor-corrector approaches \cite{hauck2023predictor}; these have been further analyzed in \cite{ding2021dynamical,yin2025towards}.
-For steady state RTE, preconditioned rank-adaptive iterative solvers have been developed, including soft-thresholding based low-rank Richardson iteration with an exponential sum preconditioner \cite{bachmayr2024low} and a low-rank source iteration with diffusion synthetic acceleration (SI-DSA) based on the second order reformulation of RTE \cite{guo2025inexact}.
-For a systematic review of low-rank methods solving kinetic equations, we refer to \cite{einkemmer2025review}.
-For a broader overview on low-rank methods for general PDEs, see \cite{bachmayr2023low}.
-Despite these advances in low-rank methodologies, achieving substantial computational gains is often neither straightforward nor guaranteed, particularly for challenging practical problems whose solutions do not exhibit extremely low-rank structure.
+Instances of low-rank method for time dependent RTE include DLR methods for the first- or second-order formulations of RTE \cite{peng2020low,peng2023sweep,haut2026efficient}, DLR and SAT methods based on micro-macro decompositions \cite{einkemmer2021asymptotic,einkemmer2024asymptotic,frank2025asymptotic,sands2024high}, high-order low-order (HOLO) DLR method \cite{peng2021high}, and rank-adaptive predictor-corrector approaches \cite{hauck2023predictor}; these have been further analyzed in \cite{ding2021dynamical,yin2025towards}. \review{Under the SAT framework, tensor train decompositions \cite{oseledets2011tensor} have been exploited in low-rank methods for multigroup transport \cite{truong2023tensor,deshpande2026multigroup}.} For steady state RTE, preconditioned rank-adaptive iterative solvers have been developed, including soft-thresholding based low-rank Richardson iteration with an exponential sum preconditioner \cite{bachmayr2024low} and a low-rank source iteration with diffusion synthetic acceleration (SI-DSA) based on the second order reformulation of RTE \cite{guo2025inexact}.
+For reviews of low-rank methods for kinetic equations and high-dimensional PDEs, we refer to \cite{einkemmer2025review} and \cite{bachmayr2023low}, respectively.
+Despite these advances in low-rank methodologies, achieving substantial computational gains can be challenging, especially for practical problems whose solutions exhibit only moderately low-rank structure.
 The main reason is that some intermediate steps can be computationally expensive (e.g., scaling superlinearly in the solution rank) and may offset the efficiency gains of the low-rank approach.
-Consequently, the design of low-rank schemes that deliver genuine speedups beyond idealized test cases remains challenging.
+Consequently, the design of low-rank schemes that deliver genuine speedups beyond idealized test cases remains nontrivial.